ietf-wg-cellar/ebml-specification/specification.markdown

 description: The minimum `DocType` version an `EBML Reader` has to support to read this `EBML Document`.
 The value of the `DocTypeReadVersion Element` MUST be less than or equal to the value of the `DocTypeVersion Element`.

+### DocTypeSubVersion Element

+name: `DocTypeSubVersion`

+path: `0*1(\EBML\DocTypeSubVersion)`

+id `0x4281`

+minOccurs: 0

+maxOccurs: 1

+range: not 0

+type: Unsigned Integer

+description: The sub-version of `DocType` interpreter used to create the `EBML Document`.
+A sub-version of a `DocType` adds extra elements to the main `DocType` that don't need to be understood by the `DocTypeReadVersion` but can add extra information.
+It may be used for iterating between experimental elements before they are integrated in a regular `DocType`.
+Reading one `DocTypeSubVersion` version of a `DocType` doesn't imply one should be able to read upper values of this `DocTypeSubVersion`.

 ## Global Elements

 EBML defines these `Global Elements` which MAY be stored within any `Master Element` of an `EBML Document` as defined by their `Element Path`.